 - Frequently demeans, intimidates, bullies, or belittles others.

-I have been dealing with a self-involved parent for many years, and I have 5 techniques to deal with your nightmare.
+I have been dealing with a narcissistic mother for many years, and I have 5 techniques to help deal with your nightmare.

 - Turn around, run, and don’t look back

-- Narcissists are extremely destructive so if you don’t have to get involved, simply leave.
+- If you don’t have to get involved, simply leave.
 However, we all know that sometimes it is necessary.

 - Example: if you are told to do something at a certain time, either don’t do it or do it on your own time.